Accelerated BA/MA Program in English

 All students must maintain a satisfactory record of scholarship upon reaching classified graduate student status.
 Three grades below B- during the student’s graduate work (i.e., in courses at the 5500-level and above) will automatically disqualify a student from continuing in the MA portion of the program.

-BA/MA students must also demonstrate proficiency in one foreign language and may do so in the following ways:
+BA/MA students may demonstrate such proficiency in one of the following ways:

-- By completing all foreign language coursework (at the 2200-level or above) with an average grade of B or better, and with an interval of no longer than four years between the conclusion of the last undergraduate language class and the beginning of graduate study in English at Idaho State University.
+- By completing four semesters of coursework in a language other than English (at the 2200-level or above) with an average grade of B or better, and with an interval of no longer than four years between the conclusion of the last undergraduate language class and the beginning of graduate study in English at Idaho State University.

 - By passing the CLEP exam and earning credit for a 2200 course or by passing a language test from an approved site such as the BYU Foreign Language Achievement Testing Service (FLATS).
 OR

-- By having completed a major or a minor in a foreign language, as verified by the ISU transcript.
+- By having completed a major or a minor in a language other than English, as verified by the ISU transcript.
 OR

 - By having a first language other than English.